Charles Dreyfus

+Biography

-Dreyfus was born in Alsace, France and studied chemistry in Strasbourg.
+Dreyfus studied chemistry in Strasbourg.
 He emigrated to Manchester in 1869, where he established the Clayton Aniline Company in 1876.
 As a councillor he led the campaign for a Jewish hospital.

+At Dreyfus' suggestion Balfour and the Zionist leader Chaim Weizmann (later first President of the State of Israel) first met at a constituency meeting on 27 January 1905.
+Dreyfus had been introduced to Weizmann by the Zionist activist and writer Joseph Massel.
+Dreyfus was Weizmann's employer in Manchester and remained a friend until his death.

 Charles Dreyfus was a distant relative of Alfred Dreyfus, the young Jewish artillery officer at the centre of the notorious French political scandal, the Dreyfus affair.